tilt-dev/company/product-development/README.md

 Since we are focused on shipping prioritized epics quickly, Nick may move you to another team to work on another epic, even before the current epic you are working on is finished by the current team.
 Feel free to make suggestions.
-Nickis responsible for maintaining the source of truth of team membership.
+Nick is responsible for maintaining the source of truth of team membership.
 See [Specify Epic Team Members](#specify-epic-team-members).

 You should always continue working in your specified team per the source